 For the second case, this component is either a position-independent executable or a shared object.
 The difference between the link-time addresses of two symbols equals their virtual address difference at run-time.
 The first byte of the program image, the ELF header, is loaded at the load base.
-The text section can get the current program counter, then add the distance from PC to the symbol (PC-relative address), to compute the run-time virtual address.
+The text section can obtain the current program counter, then add the distance from the PC to the symbol (PC-relative address), to compute the run-time virtual address.

 Runtime computation by ld.so

 For the third case, we need help from the runtime loader (abbreviated as ld.so).
 The linker emits a dynamic relocation to let the runtime loader perform a symbol lookup to determine the associated symbol value at runtime.

 The symbol is either potentially defined in another component or is a

 If the text section holds the address which is relocated by the